hasindu2008/f5c/_docs/commands.md

-   --print-raw=yes|no         prints the raw signal --debug-break [INT]        break after processing the specified batch --profile-cpu=yes|no       process section by section (used for profiling on CPU)
-   - cuda-mem-frac FLOAT      Fraction of free GPU memory to allocate [0.9 (0.7) for tegra)]
+   --print-raw=yes|no         prints the raw signal --debug-break [INT]        break after processing the specified batch --profile-cpu=yes|no       process section by section (used for profiling on CPU) --skip-ultra FILE          skip ultra long reads and write those entries to the bam file provided as the argument --ultra-thresh [INT]       threshold to skip ultra long reads [100000] --write-dump=yes|no        write the fast5 dump to a file or not --read-dump=yes|no         read from a fast5 dump file or not --cuda-mem-frac FLOAT      fraction of free GPU memory to allocate [0.9 (0.7 for tegra)]
 ```